Events

 Throughout the sessions, speakers could share their knowledge and experiences with 58 attendees, who were able to follow the event either in person or online.

-A first presentation by Stephane Le Floch (CEDRE), project coordinator, provided an overview of the MANIFESTS & MANIFESTS Genius projects, making emphasis in the vocation of the project to deliver tools that can be transferable and applicable by those in charge of HNS spill preparedness and response.
-Following a keynote lecture presented by Sergio Alda (EMSA) on the “Challenges from alternative fuels”, the first part of the day focused on the topic “From chemical knowledge to risk assessment” in which RBINS and the IMT presented key resources as the HNS database and different modelling tools (explosion, fire, OSERIT HNS and underwater gas release models).
+A first presentation by CEDRE, project coordinator, provided an overview of the MANIFESTS & MANIFESTS Genius projects, making emphasis in the vocation of the project to deliver tools that can be transferable and applicable by those in charge of HNS spill preparedness and response.
+Following a keynote lecture presented by EMSA on the “Challenges from alternative fuels”, the first part of the day focused on the topic “From chemical knowledge to risk assessment” in which RBINS and the IMT presented key resources as the HNS database and different modelling tools (explosion, fire, OSERIT HNS and underwater gas release models).
 The second part addressed “Public health risk and response” presenting relevant response tools such as the operational field guide on sheltering or evacuation (UKHSA), the MARINER-MANIFESTS Knowledge tool (CETMAR) and the Common Operational Picture Tool (INTECMAR).

 The workshop continued in the early afternoon with a session dedicated to present “Training” tools such as the online exercise tool (CETMAR) to facilitate the preparation, development and evaluation of exercises and the Novelious game ((IMT) created to raise awareness and prepare crisis managers to deal with accidental marine pollution by HNS.